Kundt spacetimes minimally coupled to scalar field: Field equations with scalar field

 From field equations (\ref{field equations}) for $xx$ and $yy$ components we obtain

 and by adding these two equations together we have

-Since all the terms of equation (\ref{xx and yy}) except $H_{,vv}$ are independent of $v$ the function $H$ is necessarily quadratic function in $v$.
-The standard form of the Kundt metric possesses quadratic term of $H$ completely determined by cosmological constant and we will keep this for our $H$ as well
+Since all the terms in the equation (\ref{xx and yy}) except $H_{,vv}$ are independent of $v$ the function $H$ is necessarily a quadratic function in $v$.
+The standard form of the Kundt metric with vanishing spin coefficient $\tau$ (which means that the privileged null congruence is recurrent \cite{Pravda}) possesses quadratic term of $H$ which is completely determined by the cosmological constant and we will keep this for our $H$ as well